mbest1813/documentation/v2/editions/enterprise/destinations/blueshift.md

 We've followed Blueshift's naming conventions, so if you fire event named `Order Refunded` that is not a part of Blueshift [standard event list](https://help.blueshift.com/hc/en-us/articles/115002714773-Event-API), you'll be able to see it under `order_refunded` name on your Blueshift clickstream events [dashboard](https://app.getblueshift.com/dashboard#/app/click_stream/index).

-The same naming conventions applied to any custom named event.
-For example: `My Custom Event` will be seen as `my_custom_event`.
+The same naming convention is applied to any custom named event.
+For example: `My Custom Event` will be sent as `my_custom_event`.

 You also have the option to provide your custom event names mapping as described earlier.
 In this case we do not correct event names using Blueshift naming system.